JonnyTran/OpenOmics/inst/paper.md

 ---
-title: 'OpenOmics: Bioinformatics Library to Integrate Multi-Omics and Annotation Data'
+title: 'OpenOmics: A bioinformatics API to integrate multi-omics datasets and interface with public databases.'
 tags:
   - Python
   - bioinformatics